computations/SunStar/doc/writeup.md

 a function that takes a `size_t` or equivalent, and returns a `double`.
 Another is to pass a vector of weights which is indexed by depth.
 Yet another way is to pass a constant to the function, which will set the weights to be the constant, with the exception of the leaves.
-In all these cases, the ultrametricity of the tree is preserved, i.e., the leaf edges are adjusted to ensure it.
+In all these cases, the tree remains ultrametric, i.e., the leaf edges are adjusted to ensure it.

 ###Tree Packing